lucasarleite/quotes/README.md

 4. Server will run at http://localhost:5000.
     - You can make GET and POST calls to http://localhost:5000/quotes.
     - There is a calls.http file with some examples.

 3. Client will run at http://localhost:3000.
     - You'll get a random quote everytime you load the page or click at 'Get a New Quote' button.
     - Clicking at 'Add a New Quote' button will lead you to a page where you can add new quotes.

+*P.s.: I'm using a personal cloud DB, so the data will persist even if the server is stopped.*